webpack/webpack.js.org/content/guides/caching.md

 ## Deterministic hashes

 To minimize the size of generated files, webpack uses identifiers instead of module names.
 During compilation, identifiers are generated, mapped to chunk filenames and then put into a JavaScript object called *chunk manifest*.
-To generate identifiers that are preserved over builds, webpack supply the `NamedModulesPlugin` (recommended for development) and `HashedModuleIdsPlugin` (recommended for production).
+To generate identifiers that are preserved over builds, webpack supplies the `NamedModulesPlugin` (recommended for development) and `HashedModuleIdsPlugin` (recommended for production).

 ?> When exist, link to `NamedModulesPlugin` and `HashedModuleIdsPlugin` docs pages